leo-hoet/pymoo-demos/README.md

-All the benchmarks are done using [hyperfine](https://lib.rs/crates/hyperfine) and [kernprof](https://github.com/pyutils/line_profiler) with the parameters returned by `params_100r_140c()`
+All the benchmarks are done using [hyperfine](https://lib.rs/crates/hyperfine) and [kernprof](https://github.com/pyutils/line_profiler) with the parameters returned by `params_100r_140c()` and running for 500 generations

 ### One to one translation from MILP NRP

 First working version was a one to one translation to see if pymoo works well.
-This version could find a feasible result but it was pretty slow to run.
-It almost did not use numpy and the hot path was not vectorized
+This version could find a feasible result, but it was pretty slow to run.
+It almost did not use numpy and the hot path was not vectorized.
+It took ~33 sec to run 500 generations and in that time it could not find a feasible resoult.
+The first feasible result is found at ~68 sec runtime

 ### Only requirements as decisions variables